 Income and costs relating to other activities are set out in the income and expenditure account at the end of section A.1 above.
-"Other income" of £15.0m (2022: £9.2m) relates to the Group's non-insurance sales and includes £1.7m for the sale of customer and partner agreements from the High Five Fitness Network B.V. company in 2023.
-"Other charges" of £15.3m (2022: £11.9m) relate to the cost of delivering the Group's non-insurance business.
+"Other income" of £16.2m (2023: £15.0m) relates to the Group's non-insurance sales.
+"Other charges" of £17.1m (2023: £15.3m) relate to the cost of delivering the Group's non-insurance business.

-Inefficiencies and delays in the development of the new IT system led to the decision that it is prudent for an impairment of £2.9m of development costs to be provided for in the Group accounts.
+Inefficiencies and delays in the development of the new IT system led to the decision that it was prudent for an impairment of £2.9m of development costs to be provided for in the Group accounts to March 2023.
+Whilst we're pleased with the progress being made on developing the new system, we recognise that the cost is significant.
+For the year to March 2024 a decision has been made to impair the carrying value of the asset by a further £5.2m to ensure the value of the asset is prudent within the accounts.

 Westfield House was professionally valued in March 2023 by Lambert Smith Hampton at £10m, a decrease of £1.5m compared to the net book value.
-This is included in the P&L for the year as a decrease in own use areas of (£598k) in the technical result and a decrease in the investment property element in the non-technical result of (£951k).
+This is included in the Income and Expenditure account to March 2023 as a decrease in own use areas of (£598k) in the technical result and a decrease in the investment property element in the non-technical result of (£951k).
+The directors have reviewed the valuation of the building as at March 2024 and consider it to be materially consistent with the professional valuation as at March 2023.